Called to Be Friends, Called to Serve: The Book and the Film

 "I have had the pleasure of knowing both of these wonderful men for 40 years and observed their friendship up close.
 I highly recommend this book.
 It is exciting to read!" writes Wayne “Coach” Gordon, President Emeritus of the Christian Community Development Association.

-Arrabon's David M. Bailey recommends Called to Be Friends, Called to Serve because of its "inspiration and wisdom for how we can bring a little more heaven on earth."
+Order now to get the book that Arrabon's David M. Bailey calls "inspiration and wisdom for how we can bring a little more heaven on earth."

 Thank you for supporting a story that inspires, challenges, and shows how faith-shaped friendships continue to make a difference in our world.